OutSystems/docs-product/src/develop/ui/patterns/web/controls/inputwithicon.md

 ---
 tags: runtime-traditionalweb;
-summary: InputWithIcon allows the end-user to input data with the help of a hint.
+summary: InputWithIcon allows the end user to input data with the help of a hint.
 ---

 # InputWithIcon

-Allow the end-user to input data with the help of a hint.
+Allow the end user to input data with the help of a hint.

 Use the Input with Icon to include an icon and a placeholder text that supports the user when entering data.
-They assist end-user comprehension by providing an example of the type of input required.
+They assist end user comprehension by providing an example of the type of input required.

 **How to use**